What is Crypto Margin Trading and How Does It Work?

 Margin often appeals to retail traders for the wrong reason: they believe low capital plus high leverage is a shortcut.
 In reality, that combination usually leads to fast losses unless risk is kept very small.

 A deposit of $100 with 20x available leverage gives access to a theoretical $2,000 position.
-That does not mean you should use it.
+That does not mean using all of it is wise.
 For most newer traders, the safer path is using a fraction of that and treating every trade as paid practice.

 4. Capital Efficiency and Multi-Asset Trading